Our latest performance – April 2017 to March 2018

 Leasehold service charges

-Targets have been exceeded when collecting leasehold service charges with 89.54% collection being achieved.
-83.02% of major-works charges were also collected.
+Targets have been exceeded when collecting leasehold service charges with 99.50% collection target being achieved.
+99.29% of major-works charges were also collected.
 To maximise income collection a range of payment methods and financial assistance packages are available.

 Let’s be social – not anti-social